-- (a) In the sport of football only, schools will be allowed no more than 10 days and no more than 20 hours of spring practice, wearing only cleats and helmets beginning no earlier than May 1st. - (b) No tryouts may be conducted during spring football practice. - (c) Spring Football may not implicitly or explicitly mandated by the coach or anyone else associated with the school or the program. - (4).
-Spring practice may start after the last regularly scheduled spring athletic contest, and shall end no later than the Friday before the last week of school. - 4.1 Protective equipment shall not be worn during spring practice. - 2.1 Taken directly from the CIF Constitution and By-laws (08/10/10)
+- (a) In the sport of football only, schools will be allowed no more than 10 days and no more than 20 hours of spring practice, wearing only cleats and helmets beginning no earlier than May 1st. - a.1 Protective equipment shall not be worn during spring practice.

+- (b) No tryouts may be conducted during spring football practice. - (c) Spring Football may not implicitly or explicitly mandated by the coach or anyone else associated with the school or the program. - 2.1 Taken directly from the CIF Constitution and By-laws (08/10/10)